VBForumsCommunity/VB6Porter/README.md

 MICROSOFT provides a setup package that installs all the core VBA technologies onto an end users machine.
 This prevents accidental disabling of VBA functionality due to an improper installation of VBA components.

-Registry edit file (outargs.ref) for C3.EXE, L1NK.EXE output feature:
+Registry edit file (outargs.reg) for C3.EXE, L1NK.EXE output feature:

 >Windows Registry Editor Version 5.00